Lapin0t/phd-manuscript/main/04_ogs.typ

 ever be encountered and the composition operator we have defined will output an element of $delay.t th base.bot$, in other words an infinite loop!

-The definition of composition is definitely works as it intuitively should, so the problem lies in our treatment of $Omega$ in the OGS strategies.
+The definition of composition definitely works as it intuitively should, so the problem lies in our treatment of $Omega$ in the OGS strategies.
 To fix this, the idea is that instead of $Omega$ being part of the game position, it should appear in the output family.
 We thus update our definition of OGS